 And yes, I am aware the that song "Black Girl" is, at best, really stupid but most likely it is just super racist.
 I'm not making excuses.

 18 October 2016

 I'm not trying to break the next big thing here, but I like to make sure you're getting everything you need.
 Austin's MIRROR have been kicking around for a while, people from several other bands that you already (should) know, but it wasn't until I saw them in New York earlier this year that I truly understood what The People were talking about.
 Destructive and passionate hardcore, delivered under a wash of madness...shit just sounds demented, and I love it.
-The recent(ish) EP is mandatory material, and this demo is pure cream.
-Check the drums in "Univseral Dismay."
+The recent(ish) EP is mandatory material, and this demo is pure magic.
+Check the drums in "Universal Dismay."
 Get it.

 17 October 2016